 The new standard will replace IAS 17 Leases and eliminates the classification of leases as either operating or finance leases by the lessee.
 The treatment of leases by the lessee will require capitalization of all leases resulting accounting treatment similar to finance leases under IAS 17 Leases.
 Exemptions for leases of very low value or short-term leases will be applicable.
 The new standard will result in an increase in lease assets and liabilities for the lessee.
 Under the new standard the treatment of all lease expense is aligned in the statement of earnings with depreciation, and an interest component recognized for each lease, in line with finance lease accounting under IAS 17 Leases.
 IFRS 16 will be applied prospectively for annual periods beginning on January 1, 2019.
-The Company is currently evaluating the impact this standard is expected to have on its consolidated financial statements.
+The Company does not expect this new standard to have significant financial reporting implications, as currently, no lease agreements within the scope of IFRS 16 have been entered into.